-I am an architect and musician working across both disciplines.
-I have worked as an architectural designer, university researcher, and pianist in various musical projects.
+I am an architect and musician working in both disciplines.
+In architecture, I have worked as both a designer and a grant-funded researcher.
+As a musician, I perform as an improvising pianist and develop my own compositions.
 What connects my work across these fields is a deep interest in the cultural and personal meanings that shape our experience of architecture and music.

-As a musician, I have been involved in projects ranging from classical music to rock and jazz.
+In music, I have been involved in projects ranging from classical to rock and jazz.
 Today, I focus on improvised music and have collaborated with collectives such as Uusi Jazzi Klubi, Helsinki Improvisers Orchestra, and Oiro Pena.
-I have studied composition with Iro Haarla and develop my own compositions.
+I studied composition under Iro Haarla.

 j.m.hulmi(at)gmail.com